8-Year-Old Boy Shot, Killed While Playing On Front Porch In Markham

 MARKHAM, Ill.
 (CBS) — An 8-year-old boy is dead after he was shot while playing on a front porch in south suburban Markham.

-Authorities believe the boy’s older brother was the intended target.READ MORE: Fraternity Chapter At Northwestern University Under Cease-And-Desist Order Amid Drugging Claims; Student Who Claims She Was Drugged Comes Forward In Op-Ed
+Authorities believe the boy’s older brother was the intended target.READ MORE: Obama Presidential Center Groundbreaking Underway In Jackson Park Tuesday Afternoon

 Police said someone drove by home and sprayed it with bullets.
 The home may have been targeted and the boy was the casualty, police said.